-As the incoming Chair for Maternal and Child Health (MCH) Program, I am pleased that you are interested in the field of MCH, and what we have to offer at the University of Minnesota (UMN).
-We have strong historical underpinnings, as well as a vibrant present day program and set of activities, focused on women, children, fathers and families.
+As the Chair for Maternal and Child Health (MCH) masters degree program in public health (MPH), I am thrilled that you are interested in the important field of MCH.
+Our program is one of the few programs specifically focused on MCH in United States.
+We have a strong history of MCH research and teaching at the University of Minnesota which continues today with vibrant activities focused on advancing the health of women, children, fathers and families.
 We are committed both to the training of new leaders for MCH through our current degree programs, as well as outreach to professionals in the community who are serving MCH populations.

-In addition to the standard Masters in Public Health (MPH) degree program, we offer a 42-credit online, advanced standing option, a dual degree option (MPH/MSW and MPH/JD), as well as an Epidemiology emphasis option.
+In addition to the standard Masters in Public Health (MPH) degree program, we offer a 42-credit advanced standing option and a dual degree option (MPH/MSW and MPH/JD).
 The standard and advanced standing programs may be completed entirely online, in-person or through a hybrid of the two.
-The curriculum for the MCH-Epi program prepares a new cadre of MCH leaders with the analytic skills and competencies to provide leadership for evidence-based public health practice.
 For those seeking doctoral level training, we offer a concentration in MCH through the Epidemiology doctoral program.

 Ellen W. Demerath, PhD